-You can deactivate the microphone on the receiver, base (handsfree) and any connected headset (wire-bound or Bluetooth) during an external call (including during a conference call or when call swapping).
+You can deactivate the microphone on the receiver, base (handsfree) and any connected headset (wire-bound or Bluetooth) during an external call (including during a conference call).
 The other parties cannot hear you, but you can still hear them.

 Prerequisite: You are conducting an external call.